Workplace bullying: Health effects

 According to Gary and Ruth Namie, as well as Tracy, et al., workplace bullying can harm the health of the targets of bullying.
 Organizations are beginning to take note of workplace bullying because of the costs to the organization in terms of the health of their employees.

 According to scholars at The Project for Wellness and Work-Life at Arizona State University, "workplace bullying is linked to a host of physical, psychological, organizational, and social costs."
 Stress is the most predominant health effect associated with bullying in the workplace.
-Research indicates that workplace stress has significant negative effects that are correlated to poor mental health and poor physical health, resulting in an increase in the use of "sick days" or time off from work (Farrell & Geist-Martin, 2005).
+Research indicates that workplace stress has significant negative effects that are correlated to poor mental health and poor physical health, resulting in an increase in the use of "sick days" or time off from work.

 The negative effects of bullying are so severe that posttraumatic stress disorder (PTSD) and even suicide are not uncommon.
 Tehrani found that 1 in 10 targets experience PTSD, and that 44% of her respondents experienced PTSD similar to that of battered women and victims of child abuse.
 Matthiesen and Einarsen found that up to 77% of targets experience PTSD.

 In addition, co-workers who witness workplace bullying can also have negative effects, such as fear, stress, and emotional exhaustion.
 Those who witness repetitive workplace abuse often choose to leave the place of employment where the abuse took place.
 Workplace bullying can also hinder the organizational dynamics such as group cohesion, peer communication, and overall performance.

 According to the 2012 survey conducted by Workplace Bullying Institute (516 respondents), Anticipation of next negative event is the most common psychological symptom of workplace bullying reported by 80%.
 Panic attacks afflict 52%.
 Half (49%) of targets reported being diagnosed with clinical depression.
 Sleep disruption, loss of concentration, mood swings, and pervasive sadness and insomnia were more common (ranging from 77% to 50%).
 Nearly three-quarters (71%) of targets sought treatment from a physician.
 Over half (63%) saw a mental health professional for their work-related symptoms.
 Respondents reported other symptoms that can be exacerbated by stress: migraine headaches (48%), irritable bowel disorder (37%), chronic fatigue syndrome (33%) and sexual dysfunction (27%).

 Depression

 Workplace depression can occur in many companies of various size and profession, and can have negative effects on positive profit growth.
-Stress factors that are unique to one's working environment, such as bullying from co-workers or superiors and poor social support for high pressure occupations, can build over time and create inefficient work behavior in depressed individuals.
+Stress factors that are unique to one's working environment, such as bullying from co-workers or superiors and poor social support for high pressure occupations, can build over time and create inefficient work behaviour in depressed individuals.
 In addition, inadequate or negative communication techniques can further drive an employee to become disconnected from the company's mission and goals.
 One way that companies can combat the destructive consequences associated with employee depression is to offer more support for counseling and consider bringing in experts to educate staff on the consequences of bullying.
 Ignoring the problem of depression and decreased workplace performance creates intergroup conflict and lasting feelings of disillusionment.